 In fact, many people report feeling better after treatment, and some are able to reduce or stop using oxygen therapy under the care of their doctor.
 Most people notice small changes at first, such walking a little more and getting dressed without feeling out of breath.
 Over time, many people say that they can breathe easier and live a more active lifestyle again.

 At the Lung Institute, we are grateful for the service of our military and armed forces, and we’re glad to provide an alternative treatment option for veterans and civilians with chronic lung diseases.
-If you or someone you love has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like more information about stem cell treatment options, contact us at (800) 729-3065.
+If you or someone you love has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like more information about cellular therapy options, contact us at (800) 729-3065.

 - Breathing Exercises

 - Chronic Bronchitis

 - Diet and Nutrition

 - Mental Health